swappage/ESC-CTF-2016/README.md

 By cloning the repository you will get all the binaries and scripts that are needed to play the challenges

+All challenges are running inside docker containers, this means you need docker to run them.

+## what is missing
+I didn't manage to upload the CTF platform, not that you need it anyway

+Also some challenges are missing because they were not dockerized and were running on a separate VM.
+When ready for publishing, the VM will be made available on VulnHub (www.vulnhub.com)

 ## challenges